cvasilov1/udacity_AIPND_classify_pet_images/README.md

 **🤖 Acknowledgment**

-AI assistance was used for explaining concepts, for refining already written code (chiefly adding comments) and for outputting this README but the **code structure, logic, and implementation were independently designed**.
+AI assistance was used for explaining concepts, for refining already written code (chiefly adding comments) and for outputting this README but the **code structure, logic, and implementation were independently designed by cvasilov1**.